Our Current Team

 Credentials:

-• Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario
+• Registered Psychotherapist (RP), College of Registered Psychotherapists of Ontario (#15380)

-• Certified Shamanic Practitioner with the Foundation for Shamanic Studies
+• Certified Shamanic Practitioner, Foundation for Shamanic Studies

-• Certified Mending Broken Hearts Grief Circle Workshop Facilitator with White Bison
+• Certified Mending Broken Hearts Grief Circle Facilitator, White Bison

 bio-Natash-Kupar